Extractive Explanations for Interpretable Text Ranking: Related Work

-\mpara{Interpretable Models for Ranking.} For the ranking task, most of the work has focused on post-hoc interpretability of text rankers~\cite{Singhexs:2019,singh2020model:pcov,Fernando:2019:SIN:3331184.3331312,volske2021towards:ictir} and learning-to-rank models~\cite{singh2018posthoc,singh2020valid:ictir}.
-In contrast, our \approach{} models are interpretable by design.
-The closest to our work, and a parallel discovery, is~\cite{hofstatter2021intra}, where the authors try to use cascading rankers after retrieval.
-However, cascading rankers differ from us in the style of optimization and the type of interpretability they provide.
+For the ranking task, most of the work has focused on post-hoc interpretability of text rankers~\cite{singh2019exs,singh2020model,fernando2019study,volske2021towards} and learning-to-rank models~\cite{singh2018posthoc,singh2021extracting}.
+In contrast, our \sr{} models are interpretable by design.
+The closest to our work is \cite{hofstaetter2021intra}, where the authors use cascading rankers after retrieval.
+However, cascading rankers differ from our approach in the style of optimization and the type of interpretability they provide.